Dollar gains against euro, franc on greater appetite for risk

 Commodity currencies such as the Australian and New Zealand dollars retained their recent momentum.
 The Aussie hit $0.7235, its highest in more than two weeks, while the New Zealand dollar hit its highest in over six weeks, at $0.6647.

-The euro was last down 0.22 percent against the dollar at $1.12475.
-The dollar was last up 0.54 percent against the franc at 0.97245 franc.
-The dollar index, which measures the greenback against a basket of six major currencies, was last up 0.05 percent at 95.495.
+The euro was last down 0.22 percent against the dollar at $1.12475 EUR=EBS.
+The dollar was last up 0.54 percent against the franc at 0.97245 franc CHF=EBS.
+The dollar index, which measures the greenback against a basket of six major currencies, was last up 0.05 percent at 95.495 .DXY.

-On Wall Street, the benchmark S&P 500 stock index was last up 0.51 percent.
+On Wall Street, the benchmark S&P 500 .SPX stock index was last up 0.51 percent.

 (Reporting by Sam Forgione; Additional reporting by Anirban Nag in London; Editing by Meredith Mazzilli and Frances Kerry)